Sagebox/CKwargs/README.md

 Get() also has a form that will return a std::optional() when no defsault is given and C++17 support is turned on.

+# Function-Based Keywords (aka C++ named-parameter functions)

+-- To be completed --

+# Packed-Parameters vs. Stream-Object Keyword formats

+-- To be completed --

+## Packed-Parameters

+-- To be completed --

+## Stream-Object Format

+-- To be completed --

 # Installation and Implementation